Can we learn from robots about Love?

-The large scale exhibition presents the work of 60 international artists working at the cutting edge of art, technology and social change, including Matthew Barney, Roger Hiorns, Hito Steyerl, Philippe Parreno and LA Raeven.
-A lavishly illustrated book accompanies the event with a collection of exploratory and persuasive essays by renowned scientists and authors such as Margaret Atwood, Reza Negarestani, Katarina Kolozova and Tobias Revell.
-Readers are made aware of science fiction becoming science fact at an extremely fast pace.
+This lavishly illustrated book accompanies the ROBOT LOVE exhibition presenting the work of 60 international artists working at the cutting edge of art, technology and social change, including Matthew Barney, Roger Hiorns, Hito Steyerl, Philippe Parreno , L. A. Raeven.
+Renowned scientists and authors such as Margaret Atwood, Reza Negarestani, Katarina Kolozova and Tobias Revell contribute with exploratory and persuasive essays.
+They make us aware of science fiction becoming science fact.